ModelEarth/localsite/start/README.md

 [USEEIO API](https://github.com/usepa/useeio_api/)
 [USEEIO Python and R Examples](../../community/resources/useeio)

 The API is NOT used directly for websites.
-Instead, static json output of the API is loaded from [io/build/api](https://github.com/ModelEarth/io/tree/main/build/api)
+Instead, a static .json version of the API is loaded from files in [model.earth/io/build/api](https://github.com/ModelEarth/io/tree/main/build/api) and our [OpenFootprint](http://model.earth/OpenFootprint) repo.

 ## <span class="num">7</span><span class="txt">JAM Stack Resources</span>